gsauthof/tree-model/README.md

 non-GUI one.
 For example, the open command reads a file and creates the model - the GUI part extends that command and adds a graphical progress dialog to it.

-### UI

-Creating dialog and widgets, thus, distributing the widgets and configuring layout policies can get challenging.
-Thus, a graphical editor like the UI component of Qt-Creator is a help.
-Challenges still occur, e.g. if you want to use namespaces.
-It is possible, but the support in Qt Creator is limited (as of 2015).

 ## Structure